High School and Confirmation Prep

 Confirmation Sponsors should see that students/candidates are regularly participating in Sunday Mass and Holy Days of Obligation.

-b.
+a.
 Our 11th Grade Confirmation students will be using the “Chosen” set of materials published by Ascension Press.
 This text and materials are

 intended for use in a Catholic parish religious education program, and are designed specifically for high schoolers preparing to receive